Kirschner Trusts

 Funding Goal: To support organizations that provide children and young adults with I/DD (ages 0 – 24) educational and vocational opportunities that contribute to long-term independence and self-sustainability.

-Funding Goal: To support organizations that are actively addressing social, economic, and educational needs within their communities.
-Strong preference will be given to Muskogee-area organizations.
+Funding Goal: To support organizations in Muskogee, Oklahoma, that are actively addressing social, economic, and educational needs within their communities.

 Eligibility